helospark/longtermstockfundamentals/README.md

 First you need to download the fundamental data.
 You only need to do this once (and every once in a while to update the data):

- - You need a license to https://site.financialmodelingprep.com/developer/docs/ to download the financial fundamental data
+ - You need a license to https://site.financialmodelingprep.com/developer/docs/ to download the financial fundamental data (currently cheapest is $19/month).
+ - You also need a free API key to https://apilayer.com/marketplace/currency_data-api
- - Run com.helospark.financialdata.util.StockDataDownloader as Java application, and give `-DAPI_KEY=YOUR_API_KEY` as VM argument
+ - Run com.helospark.financialdata.util.StockDataDownloader as Java application, and give `-DAPI_KEY=FINANCIALMODLINGPREP_API_KEY -DAPI_LAYER_API_KEY=APILAYER_API_KEY`` as VM arguments
     - You may want to filter what to download by commenting out unnecessary symbols.
 By default it downloads all known stocks (about 40 000 stocks, ~20GB).

 Once you have the data, run `com.helospark.financialdata.FinancialDataApplication` as Java application.
 You will then be able to reach the UI on http://localhost:8080/stock/INTC